Trusted-Seed/dashboard/content/faq.md

       * Support the Commons Stack ecosystem in continuing to research and build towards our mission to Realign Incentives for Public Goods

-      * Receive Commons Stack swag and more
+      * Receive Trusted Seed swag and more
     question: Why should I join the Trusted Seed?
   - answer: >-
       * Apply for membership at